CommonGateway/PetStore/README.md

 This repository is an example of a [Common Gateway](https://github.com/CommonGateway) configuration for generating an [API](https://www.howtogeek.com/343877/what-is-an-api/).
 This example has been specifically set up to use as a template to create and use a API or setup and use a existing API.

-To start with creating or setting up a API start with [using this repository as a template](#Using-this-repository-as-a-template).
+To start with creating or setting up a API start with [creating your repository from this template](#creating-your-repository-from-this-template).
 This step will start and guide you through the process.

 Quick links about this API: